 KOHLI S, KING MV, WILLIAMS S, EDWARDS A, BALLARD TM, STEWARD LJ, ALBERATI D and FONE KCF, 2019.
 Oxytocin attenuates phencyclidine hyperactivity and increases social interaction and nucleus accumbens dopamine release in rats.
 Neuropsychopharmacology.
 44(2), 295-305

 My research uses neurodevelopmental models to investigate how adverse early-life events or drugs of abuse impact on brain neurochemistry and contribute to cognitive and social dysfunction.
 The group has a track record of successful collaboration on EU and industry-funded projects, evaluating novel serotonergic, cholinergic, dopaminergic and glutamatergic treatments for disorders like schizophrenia, autism and depression.
+Current group members are working on a variety of exciting projects, from changes to inflammatory biomarkers in patients with schizophrenia to strategies for optimizing nasal delivery of potential therapeutics.

 We have expertise in: